How to digest the past at the end of the year and make space for intentions that really last.

 With the past left behind, consider your intentions for the year to come with a relieved and positive mindset.
-Instead of old-fashioned resolutions like “Next your I’ll go to the gym more often” as yourself the following questions:
+Instead of old-fashioned resolutions like “Next year I’ll go to the gym more often” ask yourself the following questions:

 - What would I like most to accomplish?

 - How do I want to live my life?